-Beginning Oct.
-27, 2003, farmed-cervid owners will have the opportunity to import into Indiana cervidae that meet specific health requirements, under an importation permit issued by the office of the Indiana State Veterinarian.
+On Oct.
+27, 2003, farmed-cervid owners gained the opportunity to import into Indiana cervidae that meet specific health requirements, under an importation permit issued by the office of the Indiana State Veterinarian.

 The specific criteria for importation was adopted by members of the Indiana State Board of Animal Health, during their July 2003 meeting, following a public hearing and comment period.
-The new importation rules mark the end of an 18-month moratorium on all cervidae imports to Indiana.
+The importation rules marked the end of an 18-month moratorium on all cervidae imports to Indiana.

 The criteria was designed, based on the best science available, to allow viable economic trade while preventing the entry of chronic wasting disease into Indiana via the farmed cervid population.

 A summary of the key criteria for cervid importation can be viewed on line by clicking here.
 Click here to obtain a pre-entry permit form in order to bring animals into Indiana.
 The full text of Indiana's importation laws may be found at 345 IAC 1-3.

 The new rule, which took effect on Oct.
 27, 2003, also established restrictions on what portions of a dead cervid (whether the source is wild or farm-raised) may be brought into Indiana from another state or province.